Art & Design

 "Creativity is contagious.
 Pass it on."

 Art, craft and design embody some of the highest forms of human creativity.
 At Woodstock CE Primary School, our high-quality art and design curriculum engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
 As pupils progress, they think critically and develop a more rigorous understanding of art and design.
-They are taught how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+They are taught how art and design both reflect and shape our history, and contribute to the culture, creativity, and wealth of our nation.
 We encourage children to develop their creative and imaginative talents through learning skills and techniques and using a variety of materials and tools.
-Pupils have opportunities to work with professional artists and crafts people, and visit galleries and exhibitions.
-They learn to appreciate works of art and use artistic language to describe paintings, sculptures and other artefacts.
+Pupils have opportunities to work with professional artists and crafts people and visit galleries and exhibitions.
+They learn to appreciate works of art and use subject specific vocabulary to describe paintings, sculptures, and other artefacts.